Old Delhi Street Food Tour: An Insider’s Food Walk

 Shahi tudka is a dessert from the Mughal era and translates to ‘royal bite.’
 In the summer I always order shahi tudka with mango kulfi.

 You’ll see variations of this dessert around Old Delhi, but Cool Point has the best.
-They make their own bread for the bread crumbs, were the first in the area to offer the dessert, and are the ones that supply the best food spots in Old Delhi, like Karim’s.
+They make their own bread for the bread crumbs and were the first in the area to offer the dessert.

 Is Delhi Street Food Safe to Eat?